-At some point, every scout has wondered which merit badges they could earn most easily.
-I know I have.
-There are so many bad lists out there that I’ve decided to determine, once and for all, the 3 easiest merit badges that any scout can earn from home in less than a day. 🙂
+At some point, almost every scout has wondered which merit badges they could earn most easily.
+I know I have!
+Because there are so many conflicting lists out there, I’ve decided to determine, once and for all, the 3 easiest merit badges that any scout can earn from home in less than a day. 🙂

 What are the easiest merit badges?
 The easiest merit badges are those that you’re already working on in your everyday life.
 For instance, if you already have a dog, the pets merit badge would be a no-brainer.
 The 3 simplest merit badges that any scout can earn are Art, Fingerprinting and Photography.
 These badges require few supplies and can be quickly completed in an afternoon.

-In this article, I’ll give you a brief description of the 3 easiest merit badges that any scout can earn, plus my #1 tip for finding the best merit badges for you.
-I’ve written a complete guide for each of the badges and outlined all the tools you’ll need to complete each requirement.
-After reading this article, be sure to check out the full guides for more detail!
-Let’s get started.
+In this article, I’ll give you a brief description of the 3 easiest merit badges that any scout can earn, plus my #1 tip for finding the best merit badges for you!
+In fact, I’ve even written complete guides for each of the badges listed!
+Hopefully, this will help you to earn a few new, interesting merit badges very soon.
+Now, let’s get started!

 The Easiest Merit Badges For Any Scout To Earn

-There are a lot of bad lists out there on what the, supposedly, easiest merit badges are.
+There are a lot of questionable lists out there on what the, supposedly, easiest merit badges are.
 No, basketry is not easy — you need to make three baskets!
-Maybe it’s easy at summer camp, but imagine weaving three baskets at home.
+Maybe it’s easy at a Summer camp, but imagine weaving three baskets at home.

-In my list, we’re going to be looking at merit badges which are both inexpensive and can be completed in an afternoon.
-These rely on tools that people generally have around their house or can easily purchase for under $20 total.
+In this list, we’re going to be looking at 3 merit badges that are both inexpensive and can be mostly completed in an afternoon.
+Plus, the only supplies you’ll need are likely already in your house, or can easily be purchased for under $20!
 Do you have a phone with a camera on it?
 Great!
-That’s pretty much all you need for this first badge.
+That’s literally all you’ll need for this first badge. 😉

-Ahh, the merit badge for everyone who has ever used Instagram.
-Earning the photography merit badge used to be a bit more difficult before everyone started walking around with a camera (cellphone) in their pocket.
+Ahh, the perfect merit badge for everyone who has ever used Instagram!
+Earning the Photography merit badge used to be a bit more difficult before everyone started walking around with a camera (cellphone) in their pocket.
 Now, in spite of requiring a cyber chip to complete (link is my guide to earning your Cyber Chip), this merit badge can literally be earned by anyone in under two hours!

 The photography merit badge requires some basic knowledge of working a camera and framing a photograph.
 There are a few technical terms that you’ll need to be ready to explain to your counselor.
 However, most of this merit badge can be completed just by taking pictures of things.

-Because I’m such a nice guy, I’ve written for you a complete guide on how to earn the photography merit badge while only using your cell phone and Instagram (or some other photo-editing application).
-We’ll go step-by-step through each of the requirements and make you a photography merit badge aficionado in no time!
+Because I’m such a nice guy, I’ve written you a complete guide on how to earn the Photography merit badge while only using your cell phone and Instagram (or some other photo-editing application).
+We’ll go step-by-step through each of the requirements and make you a Photography merit badge aficionado in no time!

 - a.
 Pen and ink,